echemdb/svgdigitizer/doc/workflow.md

 [<img src="sample_data_2.png" width="450"/>](sample_data_2.png)

-## Step 1: pdf, bib and metadata file preparation
+## Step 1: Prepare pdf, bib and metadata file

 **1: Create a folder with the pdf, where the folder name is:**